Skip to main content

 Text "Fossil Fuel-Neutral by 2026" against a yellow circle background

 As a bridge to reach Goal Zero, Harvard has a short-term objective to be Fossil Fuel-Neutral by 2026.
+This means Harvard will zero out campus emissions (Scope 1 and Scope 2), in addition to eliminating fossil fuels on our campus.

-This means Harvard will zero out campus emissions (Scope 1 and Scope 2).
-In addition to eliminating fossil fuels on our campus, Harvard is funding projects that zero out greenhouse gas emissions and the health impacts of fossil fuels, such as those caused by air pollution, to create positive benefits for human health, social equity, and ecosystems.
+To achieve fossil fuel-neutral, Harvard is funding projects that zero out greenhouse gas emissions and the health impacts of fossil fuels, such as those caused by air pollution, to create positive benefits for human health, social equity, and ecosystems.

 ACCELERATING CLIMATE ACTION